mdref/mdref-http/http/Url.md

 * PARSE_MBLOC
   Parse locale encoded multibyte sequences (on systems with wide character support).
 * PARSE_TOIDN
-  Parse and convert multibyte hostnames according to IDNA (with libidn support).
+  Parse and convert multibyte hostnames according to IDNA (with IDNA support).
+* PARSE_TOIDN_2003
+  Explicitly request IDNA2003 implementation if available (libidn, idnkit or ICU).
+* PARSE_TOIDN_2008
+  Explicitly request IDNA2008 implementation if available (libidn2, idnkit2 or ICU).
 * PARSE_TOPCT
   Percent encode multibyte sequences in the userinfo, path, query and fragment parts of the URL.
 * IGNORE_ERRORS